-Aminopyralids are all over the place now and it’s a minefield for gardeners.
+Aminopyralids and other persistent herbicides are all over the place now and it’s a minefield for gardeners.

 New gardeners are really in a bad place now, as they often don’t know what to expect from their plants.
 When Aminopyralid symptoms strike, they just assume they made a mistake, not that their beds were poisoned.